 The caller thread of this method should stay alive to keep this dataflow alive.

-* It is meant for initialization works that involve processes,
+* It is meant for certain initialization that involves processes,

-e.g., initialize random number generator (RNG), create worker processes.
+e.g., initialize random number generators (RNG), create worker processes.

 Because it's very common to use RNG in data processing,

-developers of dataflow can also subclass :class:`RNGDataFlow` to simplify the work.
+developers of dataflow can also subclass :class:`RNGDataFlow` to have easier access to an RNG.

 * A dataflow is not fork-safe after :meth:`reset_state` is called (because this will violate the guarantee).